yuga-92/GeoportalApp/README.md

 Also i will add REST support to this APP after i refactor the main code to the correct appearance and fix all bugs.

-<b>There is mysdfile.txt in project folder.
+<strike>There is mysdfile.txt in project folder.
 This file must be placed on internal storage for correct working of program.
-In future i will fix this moment.</b>
+In future i will fix this moment.</strike>